Automattic/jetpack/tools/docker/README.md

 * An Ubuntu base operating system.
 * Latest stable version of WordPress.
-* Jetpack source code will be available as plugin from parent directory.
+* All monorepo plugins will be available as plugins within the Docker WP instance.
 * PHPUnit setup.
 * Xdebug setup.
 * WP-CLI installed.